FATS2002/Notes/2nd_class/README.md

 1. what is Tcp.
 2. what is Protocol and Its Types
 3.TCP/IP model and header [Tcp header]  -TCP segment structure
-4. Define TCP and UDP.difference btw TCP and UDP with example for each.
+4. Define TCP and UDP.diff  btw TCP and UDP with ex for each.
 5. portNames and portNumbers.
 6. IP classification
 7. OSI Layer and definitions